Gold price today at Rs 47,070 per 10 gm, silver selling at Rs 64,200 a kg

 -

-Gold in 24 carat is selling at Rs 47,070 per ten gram on Saturday in India, up Rs 70 from previous trade.

-Silver is selling at Rs 64,200 per kg, up Rs 300 from yesterday's trading price, according to the Good Returns website.
+Gold (24 carat) is selling at Rs 47,070 per ten gram on Monday in India while silver is selling at Rs 64,200 per kg, according to Good Returns website.

 The price of gold jewellery varies across India, the second-largest consumer of the metal, due to excise duty, state taxes, and making charges.